Celebrating the Final month of our 88th season.

 Sunday, April 26th

 Alta is open daily through Sunday, April 26th.
-Whether it's sunny spring laps in the wiggle or a sleeper spring powder day, the late-season stoke is palpable, the smiles are as plentiful as the glitter and the energy is contagious.
+Whether it's sunny spring laps or a sleeper spring powder day, the late-season stoke is palpable, the smiles are as plentiful as the glitter and the energy is contagious.
 As a reminder, parking reservations are required for Closing Day.

 You may wonder with all this snow, why don’t we extend our season?
 Most of our employees are seasonal employees and we need to honor our commitment to them so they can leave for their summer employment.
 And as the temps rise in the valley, many skiers embrace other sports such as mountain biking, hiking and golf.
 Backcountry skiers will have the opportunity to keep skiing at Alta after our crews have cleared the mountain of ropelines, bamboo and all other operational materials.
 We will still offer skiing, but our lifts will go on summer vacation with the rest of you.